Going Green: Tax Credits, Rebates, and Government Programs

 This specialized program is designed to help you save money while rebuilding your credit score.
 With a credit rehabilitation program, you don’t get funds up-front, but rather are allowed to access your savings throughout the term of your loan based on how much equity you have accrued.
 This program provides for an easy way to save money and rebuild credit with small monthly payments and bad credit or no credit is accepted.

-In order to learn the habits needed to create a workable budget and stick to it while developing behaviors that will improve your credit, credit counselling services can help.
+In order to learn the habits needed to create a workable budget and stick to it while developing behaviours that will improve your credit, credit counselling services can help.
 These are especially helpful if you don’t know where to start when it comes to repairing your credit.

 Debt Consolidation